spatchcock/scrapers/README.md

-scrapers
+Scrapers
 ========

-Assorted scripts for scraping web resources
+Just a place for assorted scripts for scraping web resources.